 To play pop music with simple chords, while singing along, the piano is of course preferable.
 It is also easier to learn little tunes fast.

-It is possible though, to start the violin to play folk music, pop or bluegrass for example.
-The technical requirements, though interesting and rich, will be less intimidating than playing through Paganini the first time.
+It is possible to start the violin to play folk music, pop or bluegrass for example.
+The technical requirements, though exciting and rich, will be less intimidating than playing through Paganini the first time.

-If you or your kid want to learn classical music, with a steeper start, I think we can safely say that both instruments are equally difficult in the end.
+If you or your kid want to learn classical music, with a steeper start, I think we can safely say that both instruments are equally complex in the end.

-Depending on your expectations, classical music or pop music can lead to different choices.
+Classical or pop music can lead to different choices depending on your expectations.

 Should my kid choose the violin or the piano?